ember-learn/ember-blog/content/ember-released-6-8.md

 For more details on the changes in Ember CLI 6.8 and detailed upgrade instructions, please review the [Ember CLI 6.8.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v6.8.0-ember-cli).

+Today the Ember project is releasing version 6.8 of Ember.js and Ember CLI.
+This release of Ember.js is an LTS (Long Term Support) **candidate**.
+LTS candidates prioritize stability over the addition of new features, and have an extended support schedule.

 ## Thank You!